 - Insufferable Genius: Played for Laughs.

 - Prolonged Prologue: Made almost into a Running Gag, as seen in "The Shandification of Fallout 3":"Part Three: Okay, we get it.
 You like Tristram Shandy.
 What does this have to do with Fallout?"

-- Self-Deprecation: MrBtongue often make deliberately overly grandiose claims about his own importance for the video game industry, such as styling himself a major investor in Shadowrun Returns and Torment: Tides of Numenera because he backed their Kickstarters.
+- Small Name, Big Ego: Played for Laughs.
+MrBtongue often make deliberately overly grandiose claims about his own importance for the video game industry, such as styling himself a major investor in Shadowrun Returns and Torment: Tides of Numenera because he backed their Kickstarters.